-Is a Non-Compete Agreement Legally Enforceable in Kansas?
+Legally Enforceable in Kansas?

 Kansas has no specific statutes governing non-competition agreements.
 This does not mean a Kansas court will decline to enforce a non-compete agreement.
 Instead, when presented with a dispute over a non-competition agreement, a Kansas court will examine traditional principles of common law and contract law to determine the validity and enforceability of a non-compete agreement.